Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When forward progress stalls, even when stone throwing isn't obviously happening, covert stone throwing is a possibility.
 Chairs would be wise to carefully vet anyone who steps forward to assume leadership responsibilities.
 And when someone does obstruct, it's best to assume innocent motives until evidence of intentional stone throwing is clear.

 Progress in solving difficult problems can be slow or intermittent.
 Stone throwing is only one of many possible explanations.
 But when it does happen, set the primary objective aside temporarily.
 Ending the stone throwing becomes the new primary objective.
-First in this series Go to top Top Next issue: Career Opportunity or Career Trap: I Next Issue
+Stone-Throwers at Meetings: I First issue in this series Go to top Top Next issue: Career Opportunity or Career Trap: I Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!